AY2526S1-CS2103-F11-2/tp/docs/DeveloperGuide.md

 2. `CopyCommand` filters the list of auditionees, generates the string, and copies it to device clipboard.
 3. The command returns a summary message showing how many auditionees has been copied.

+### Clear feature
+Clears details of all auditionees recorded in the book by resetting the address book data.

+1. `ClearCommand` invokes `model.setAddressBook(new AddressBook())` and follows up by persisting the changes through `LogicManager`.
+2. The command returns a summary message showing the success of the operation, "Address book has been cleared!"

 ### \[Proposed\] Undo/redo feature

 #### Proposed Implementation